James White (sculptor): Australian period

 White came to Sydney around 1884 and worked for Achille Simonetti on the monument to Governor Arthur Phillip in the Royal Botanic Garden there.
 White won the Wynne Prize for the group 'In Defence of the Flag' at Sydney in 1902.

-Despite a long list of commissions, White was by no means a distinguished sculptor.
-White came to Australia when there were few sculptors there of ability, and it must be presumed that his sketch models were better than his finished works, as in later years he more than once obtained important commissions in competition with better men.

 Later life

 White died of cancer while visiting Brisbane and was buried in Toowong Cemetery.
 He was survived by his wife, son and two daughters.